cpooley/book-request-speed/README.md

 [How long will it take?](https://codepen.io/cpooley/full/oExjba)

-*Position in queue + Number of available copies -> Estimated number of weeks*
+*Position in queue + Number of available copies :arrow_forward: Estimated number of weeks*

 ## Overview